sujaybr/Tasker/README.md

-This is a simple python-Flask application to create your own local to-do list, Diary with tags and a simple Calendar.
+# This is a simple python-Flask Application to create your own local to-do list, Diary with tags and a simple Calendar.

-Before you can use the app
+# Before you can use the app
 - You will have to create 3 files in the parent directory namely tasks.txt, dairy.txt and cal.txt to store you entries.

+# To Run this Application
+- python app.py

-Here are all the features the Application has to offer,
+# Here are all the features the Application has to offer,
 - A Todo list on the top left corner, a dairy on the buttom left corner and the calender on the right-hand side.
 - To mark any todo item as important you can add an '@' at the end of your sentence to highlight that particular task.
 - To delete an entry in the todo list just click on the element you wish to delete.